A new and powerful concept for equine laminitis

 ...hoof distortion is not the result of laminitis, it's the cause.
 Tom Ryan FWCF

-Dorsal Wall Lifting Theory proposes that abnormal hoof growth induces hoof capsule distortion in the developmental phase which ultimately induces pain in the laminal bond, signalling the start of the acute phase.
+The Dorsal Wall Lifting model for equine laminitis states that abnormal hoof growth induces hoof capsule distortion in the developmental phase.
+As the hoof capsule distorts, it induces pain in the underlying laminal bond, signaling the start of the acute phase.
 The severity of a particular laminitis case will depend on the shape and strength of the hoof capsule, the stronger the hoof the more severe the case.
 (Click here for a quick overview of this theory)

 The idea that the dermal laminae are being destroyed by hoof capsule distortion has never been considered before.
 The factors known to cause laminitis may be altering the way hoof is grown and not directly insulting the dermal laminae.